Modernisation of Swedish payments

 • No paper-based reporting

-• Improved automated reconciliation as a result of enriched data and better data structure, making it easier to identify payments
+• Potential to improved automated reconciliation as a result of enriched data and better data structure, making it easier to identify payments

 What to do to prepare: